jg-digital-media/jgdm-100DaysOfCode/javascript/library/README.md

 ----

-Your instructions are as follows:

-1) In the Library.js file, add a constructor method to the Library class.
-In the constructor method, initialize the following properties: books, patrons.
+1) In the Library.js file, add two methods to the Library class: addPatron() and addBook()

-2) In the Book.js file, add a constructor method to the Book class.
-In the constructor method, initialize the following properties: title, author, isbn.

-3) In the Patron.js file, add a constructor method to the Patron class.
-In the constructor method, initialize the following properties: name, email, currentBook.

-Don't forget to add parameters for any values that need to be passed in to each of the constructor methods.
+2) addPatron() receives one argument, a Patron object.
+This object (stored in the patron variable) should be added to the Library object's (stored in thelibrary variable) patrons property, which is an array.

+3) addBook() receives one argument, a Book object.
+This object (stored in the book variable) should be added to the Library object's books property, which is an array.